crazefan/youfaceit/readme.md

 ### Prerequisites

-To use it on your discord server you need to have:
+To use it on your Discord server you need to have:

 - a valid [FaceIt API](https://developers.faceit.com/) key
 - Discord bot token from an [Discord developer portal](https://discord.com/developers/applications)
-- a way to deploy your server (I personally use [AWS EC2](https://aws.amazon.com/ec2/))
+- a way to deploy your server (I personally use [Heroku](https://heroku.com/))
+- [MongoDB](https://www.mongodb.com/) connection string for storing and managing your team info\*

+\*_Dont forget to whitelist your server ip in MongoDB Atlas connection settings_

 _The bot is in continuous development and is planned to be a public bot with easy access through adding to the server._